 6. Use your eyes: Always keep your eyes open before picking up any rocks, wood, or traveling through brush to make sure a snake isn’t resting in one of those areas.

 7. Keep your children close by: If you’re hiking with children, keep them close by.
-Children can be curious by nature and not recognize potential snake risks.
+Children can be curious by nature and not recognize potential risks.

 8. Consider hiking poles: If you elect to hike through thick brush, consider hiking sticks or poles to make it easier to see where you’re stepping.